 TL = 1.02 to account for transmission losses between the busbar and measurement at the first point of receipt in California.

+ELF = Energy storage system (ESS) loss factor

+ELF = 1.00 for unspecified power not delivered through an ESS

+ELF = 1.18 for unspecified power delivered through ESS sources to account for losses within the storage system

+ELF = 3.00 for unspecified power delivered through ESS sources that store power as hydrogen produced by electrolysis to account for losses within the storage system

 (2) Calculating GHG Emissions from Specified Facilities or Units.
 For electricity from specified facilities or units, the electric power entity must calculate emissions using the following equation:

-CO2e = MWh x TL x EFsp
+CO2e = MWh x TL x EFsp x ELF

 Where: